svn2github/nyquist/sys/unix/README.txt

 because the PortAudio library which is included in the Nyquist sources configures itself differently on Debian and doesn't need ALSA.

-Note 3: You will also need Java and ant
+Note 3: You will also need Java and (maybe) ant

 Note 4: Nyquist has recently switched from a home-brew makefile system to CMake.
 You'll need to install cmake if